PlakarKorp/docs.plakar.io/content/commands/plakar/main/rm/index.md

 **-since** *date*

-> Only apply command to snapshots matching filters and created since the specified date, included.
+> Filter snapshots matching filters and created since the specified date, included.
 > Accepted formats include relative durations
 > (e.g. 2d for two days, 1w for one week)
 > or specific dates in various formats